Netherlands in the Eurovision Song Contest 2019: At Eurovision

 The two semi-finals and the final were broadcast on NPO 1 with commentary by Jan Smit and Cornald Maas as well as via radio on NPO Radio 2 with commentary by Wouter van der Goes and Frank van 't Hof.
-The Dutch spokesperson, who announced the top 12-point score awarded by the Dutch jury during the final, was Emma Wortelboer.
+AVROTROS appointed Emma Wortelboer as its spokesperson to announced the top 12-point score awarded by the Dutch jury during the final.

 Semi-final

 Duncan Laurence took part in technical rehearsals on 7 and 11 May, followed by dress rehearsals on 15 and 16 May.
 This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.

 The Dutch performance featured Laurence wearing a blue outfit consisting of a jacket, shirt and trousers, and playing an electric piano alone on stage with a single spotlight focused on the singer to re-create the emotions and feelings he had when he first wrote "Arcade".
 A white light sphere descended from the ceiling during the second chorus and bridge of the song to symbolize the hope Laurence lost and sought to find again.
 The LED screens displayed a smoky blue theme.
 Laurence was joined by three off-stage backing vocalists: Kris Rietveld, Marcel Swerissen and Sarina Voorn.
 The staging director for the performance was Hans Pannecoucke, who worked with the Dutch entrants between 2014 and 2016 as well as in 2018 in a similar role.

 At the end of the show, the Netherlands was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that the Netherlands placed first in the semi-final, receiving a total of 280 points: 140 points from both the televoting and the juries.